Borg Client Container

 sebcworks/borgbackup-base container and edit them:

 docker run -it --name borg-edit-scripts -v borgbackup-scripts:/home/borg/scripts sebcworks/borgbackup-base /bin/bash > apt update && apt install nano -> do what you need > exit docker rm borg-edit-scripts

 Please keep in mind that the scripts will be run as

-In the given example scripts, put with the client, I refer to the /home/borg/data directory.
-But you don't have to use this directory, especially if you want to mount directories from other containers (through the
+In the given example scripts, put within the client, I refer to the /home/borg/data directory.
+You don't have to use this directory, especially if you want to mount directories from other containers (through the

 --volumes-from argument) that can't be mounted to /home/borg/data.
 To avoid problem, don't forget to set the read only (